Back to blog

 3. Make requests to get the HTML of the page

 This critical step is where the essence of the entire project unfolds.
-By making requests, you retrieve the HTML of the desired pages containing all the necessary information.
+By making requests, you retrieve the HTML of the desired pages containing all the necessary website elements.

 4. Navigate & extract information from the HTML

-Following the acquisition of HTML code, the scraper navigates through it to extract specific data, presenting it in the structured format specified by the user.
+Following the acquisition of HTML code, the scraper navigates through it to extract specific unstructured data, presenting it in the structured format specified by the user.
+Here’s how you can achieve this in Python:

 5. Store scraped data